julielerman/DockerTestContainersDotNet/README.md

 Rather than using raw ADO.NET to interact with PostgreSQL as the original solution, my version uses EF Core.

-## The two branches ##
+## The 3 branches ##

 ### main branch ###
-The main branch has a Customer Service project.
+The main branch has a Customer Service project that anticipates you'll be using PostgreSQL as the database.
 You can add to this by creating a test project (instructions below) that uses an npgsql Test container to run the tests without having to be concerend with accessing the image or starting a container.

 The project has a Customer record type defined in a customers.cs file, an EF Core DbContext called CustomersContext and a CustomerService class with methods to add a customer and retrieve all customers from the database using EF Core.

 ### IncludingTests branch ###
-The IncludingTests branch includes the already built test project which you can test or use to compare to your own code.
+The IncludingTests branch includes the already built test project (using Postgres and the relavant testcontainer) which you can test or use to compare to your own code.

+### TestAgainstSqlServer ###
+This is the full solution but I've shifted the customer class from a record to a class that anticipates that the database will generate the Id.
+The test project uses the MsSql test container and the test class shows how to instantiate that container.
+Be sure to check out the ReadMe which sets expectations related to performance for this simplistic demo and pointers to learn more about more realistic usage.

 ## Adding the test project to the main solution ##
 This will help you to get a feel for how to add a test container on your own: